Murdock135/NewSecondBrain/Lists/TasksNext.md

 - [ ] #task Come up with commit templates for obsidian vaults
 - [x] #task Write Methods section draft ✅ 2025-11-05
-- [ ] #task Progress on formalizing the 'combining evidence' problem
 - [ ] #task Formulate research stream for studying whether LLMs can replicate the scientific method

 # Archived

 - [x] #task Make a list of literature to read ✅ 2025-10-15 🔒 [[2025-10-15]] 🕸️ TasksNext